They Did It—You Can Too

 Heather Dewey will be graduating this semester with a major in history, minors in Spanish and creative writing, and an International Studies Certificate.
-After working for a year, she intends to apply to graduate programs for world history and to become a historian who studies historiography and public perceptions of history based on the standard narrative presented in mediums such as textbooks and popular culture.
-Although Heather wasn’t involved in clubs, she is a lead consultant with the Writing Center, did editing and grant writing for the Computer Science Department, and worked for Enterprise & Society.
-She coauthored an article with Dr. Weiner, which is under review, about human rights in Frank Tannenbaum’s books on Mexico and the public’s reactions to him.
-Heather was a teaching assistant for Holocaust and Modern Genocides and won three awards: a PFW Exemplar Award, Outstanding Senior in the History Department, and Outstanding Researcher in the History Department.
+After working for a year, she intends to apply to graduate programs for world history and to become a historian who studies historiography and public perceptions of history based on the standard narrative presented in media such as textbooks and popular culture.
+Although Heather wasn’t involved in clubs, she is a lead consultant with the Writing Center, did editing and grant writing for the computer science department, and worked for Enterprise & Society.
+She coauthored an article with Richard Weiner, professor and chair, Department of History, which is under review, about human rights in Frank Tannenbaum’s books on Mexico and the public’s reactions to him.
+Heather was a teaching assistant for Holocaust and Modern Genocides and won three awards: a IPFW Exemplar Award, Outstanding Senior in the History Department, and Outstanding Researcher in the History Department.
 In her spare time, she and her sister (an illustrator) are working on a novel that they plan to self-publish.

 - Cody Fuelling

-Cody Fuelling is finishing his fourth year at PFW with majors in history and political science, an Honors Certificate, and an International Studies Certificate.
+Cody Fuelling is finishing his fourth year at IPFW, with majors in history and political science, an Honors Certificate, and an International Studies Certificate.
 He has been a research assistant for two professors in the Department of History and currently works as a teaching assistant in the Department of Political Science.
-He has presented at the seventh, eighth, and ninth annual Undergraduate History Conferences, has received two scholarships from the Honors Program, and works as an assistant book review editor for Enterprise & Society.
-He has received three scholarships from the Honors Program, has been a student representative on the College of Arts and Sciences Student Affairs Committee, and was on the team representing PFW at the second-largest American Model United Nations conference in the United States.
+He has presented at the Seventh, Eighth, and Ninth Annual Undergraduate History Conferences and works as an assistant book-review editor for Enterprise & Society.
+He has received three scholarships from the Honors Program, has been a student representative on the College of Arts and Sciences Student Affairs Committee, and was on the team representing Purdue Fort Wayne at the second-largest American Model United Nations conference in the United States.
 He will be interning at the United Nations Population Fund this summer before starting his Fulbright research grant to Luxembourg.